KMDzik/tech-leaders-playwright-project/README.md

 # ✨ tech-leaders-project

-This is a project with basic test automation to verify whether websites meet digital accessibility requirements.
+This is a project with basic test automation allowing to find the cheapest airline tickets on a given flight destination.

 # Directory structure